5D Smiles Dental Implant Center

 03

-When mini implants make sense
+When do mini implants make sense?

 04

-When mini implants are the wrong call
+When are mini implants the wrong call?

 05

-How long do mini implants last?
+How long do mini dental implants last?

 06